HerharFares/club-collect/data/README.md

         "region_en":"The region of where ths university is located in English",<br>
     }
 <pre>
-this represents a single university or national schools, and in both files there is a collection of them.<br>
+this represents a single university or national schools, center, and in both files there is a collection of them.<br>